 Our objective is to find the relationship between the atmospheric properties (temperature and abundance) of the 1D model and those of the evening and morning terminators in the 2D models.

 We begin by requiring that the 1D model correctly reproduces the transmission spectrum of the 2D model.
-In order to do so, we consider the difference between transit depths at two wavelengths $\lambda_1$ and $\lambda_2$ for each model.
+We assume that the shape of the spectral features in transit transmission spectra encode the information about the exoplanetary atmospheric properties, as shown by \citet{Lecavelier2008a,Benneke2012} and \citet{Line2016a}.
+We equate the shape of the spectral features resulting from both models by considering the difference between transit depths at two wavelengths $\lambda_1$ and $\lambda_2$ for each model.
 The difference in transit depth for the 1D model in Equation \ref{eq:appendix_1d} is then

-This dependence of the relative transit depth on the cross sections is well known \citep[e.g.,][]{Sing2018}.
+This dependence of the relative transit depth on the cross sections is well known \citep[e.g.,][]{Sing2018}, and is equivalent to the definition of spectral shape in equation 5 of \citet{Line2016a}.
 The corresponding result for the 2D model in Equation \ref{eq:appendix_2d} is

 Equating \ref{eq:1d_transit_change} and \ref{eq:2d_transit_change} leads to

 Following \MGL, we consider the case where the reference pressure is deep enough that it corresponds to a high optical depth and the reference radii are the same (i.e., $R_{\mathrm{p\, 2D}}=R_{\mathrm{p\, 1D}}$).
 This leads to